-The metabolic cost of a very fast reach is quite high, is reduced as the movement slows down, but then increases again at slower speeds (Fig. XX).
-The minimum of this curve represents the movement duration that would minimize the metabolic cost of the reach.
-From Fig. XX, we can see that this duration increases with added mass.
+The metabolic cost of a very fast reach is quite high, reduces as the movement slows down, but then increases again at slower speeds (Fig. 2B).
+The minimum of this curve represents the movement duration that would minimize the metabolic cost of the reach, i.e. the duration that minimizes cost of transport.
+From Fig. 2B, we can see that this duration increases with added mass.
 We will return to this finding later.